Memorable Manitobans: Leoni St. Clairze “Leo” Warde (1888-1971)

 He had a long record of service in the welfare of Winnipeg and was known as the originator of “The Mall” and “Cross Town Highway.”
 In 1909 he made a traffic survey of Winnipeg and later mooted the cross town highway as a relief and correctional highway for the relief of traffic problem.
 He was an Associate under Judge Robeson to Mr. Feustel, United States traffic expert in joint survey of traffic and street railway.
 In 1920, he was a fraternal delegate to US House and Town Planning Conference.
 He served as President of the Canukeena Club (1920-1921), and First Vice-President of the Young Men’s Section of the Winnipeg Board of Trade.
 He was an Independent candidate for Winnipeg in the 1920 provincial general election but was defeated.

 On 23 November 1910, he married Ellen Jane Murray at Winnipeg.
 They had two children: Leona Warde (wife of R. Fraer) and Murray Warde.
 In 1920, he stood for election as an independent soldiers’ representative to the Manitoba Legislature but was defeated.
 He was a member of the Manitoba Good Roads Association, and the US Good Roads Conference.
-A keen athlete, he was a member of the Minto Lacrosse Club, the Wanderers Football Club, and the Manitoba Track and Field Association.
+A keen athlete, he was a member of the Minto Lacrosse Club, Wanderers Football Club, and Manitoba Track and Field Association, and a founder of the North End Athletic Club.
 He was a member of the Business Science Club, Vocational Guidance Board, and the Technical and Industrial Educational Board.
 He served as Reeve of St. Vital (1928-1930).

 Marriage registration, Manitoba Vital Statistics.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.